EQT

 • Our emergency or crisis response plan.

 We work together with local first responders to provide training and site tours so that all parties have the knowledge needed to respond in the unlikely event of an emergency at our sites.
 First responders use our “Oil and Gas 101” handbook, which includes photos and descriptions for each phase of operations.
-We provide employee training on incident response and command structure approximately every six months.
+We provide employee training on incident response and command structure approximately every 6 months.
 During on-location training, we conduct mock incidents for our employees and first responders to resolve.
-We also take part in the Southwest Pennsylvania Oil & Gas Emergency Management Alliance — a coalition of producers, supply companies, and first responders managed by Washington County Emergency Management Services and dedicated to promoting safety in the upstream industry.

 Landowner Relations